 It wasn’t until I trained to be a health coach that I first came across Ayurveda, the ancient Indian system of healing.
 Ayurveda looks as people as whole people and seeing illness as a symptom, indicating that something in the body is out of balance.
 As soon as I learnt about the system, it made intuitive sense to me and was exactly what I was looking for.
 Auyerveda looks at different body constitutions and I found out my constitution from a wonderful Ayurvedic practitioner in London, and had some treatments and did a mini-detox which comprised of taking loads of herbs and lots of mung beans which were less pleasant, but I persevered!

-That is until now because last month I had the opportunity to go to India on business.
-Given that I was there just before the Easter weekend, I took the opportunity and hopped on a plane and flew to Kerala, the home of Ayurveda, this ancient Indian system of healing.
+It wasn’t until 2016 that I got the opportunity to experience Ayurveda in India itself.
+I’d had a yearning to go for a long time, but had never managed to make it work.
+However, in 2016, the opportunity presented itself as I had to go to Chennai on business.
+It was just before the Easter weekend, so I took the opportunity and hopped on a plane and flew to Kerala, the home of Ayurveda.

 Dr U’s is set in lush grounds, right near the beach, 14 km from the airport.

 Kerala is the most tropical part of India, so it was very humid and I felt slightly anxious when I landed at the airport, not quite knowing what to expect.